-Exit Strategy: Selling Your Practice
+Exit Strategy: Selling Your Aesthetic Practice

 Have Questions About Selling Your Practice?

-Check out a few frequently asked questions below!
+Check out frequently asked questions below!

 - If your plan is to train an heir, you must choose someone that gels with you and your staff, and your patients.
-If your patients do not trust the doctor who will be treating them after you exit, than there will be no practice.
-Making sure your patients are indoctrinated with the new provider, is the key to the success of your practice once you exit.
+If your patients do not trust the doctor who will be treating them after you exit, then there will be no practice.
+Making sure your patients are indoctrinated with the new provider is the key to the success of your practice once you exit.